cyberbotics/webots/docs/reference/robot.md

 ##### Description

 The `wb_robot_get_urdf` functions allows a robot controller to export [URDF](http://wiki.ros.org/urdf), an XML format for representing a robot model.
 This is particularly useful for ROS applications in which URDF is widely used to describe robot models.
+There are certain rules that are followed to create an efficient output.
+Webots nodes are squashed into a single URDF link node whenever is possible to simplify the exported robot model.
+In case you want Webots node to be shown as a separate URDF link it is enough to define `name` field.
+URDF links inherit `name` field from Webots node except when there is no `name` field defined or there are two or more Webots nodes with the name.
+URDF joints are named after position sensor in the corresponding Webots joints.

 > **note** Exported URDF is not complete.
 Currently, the generated URDF consists of a minimal number of elements to be used with [`robot_state_publisher`](http://wiki.ros.org/robot_state_publisher).
 [RViz](http://wiki.ros.org/rviz) will show only small boxes in places where the links are located.

 ---